otrv4/otrv4/otrv4.md

   user-specified question.

 Type 8: Extra symmetric key
-  Only used by OTRv3, and not in OTRv4.
   If you wish to use the extra symmetric key, compute it as outlined in the section "Extra symmetric key" [\[2\]](#references).
 Then, send this 'type 8 TLV' to your peer to indicate that you'd like to use it.
 The value of the TLV begins with